-As mentioned, you do need to cross on a motor boat.
+As mentioned, you do need to cross on a ferry.
 The most common path here is to reach the city of Jorhat, which is around 300 KMs from Guwahati and can be reached by an overnight bus or train.
-From the station, find an auto rickshaw or other such cheap shared transport to Nimatighat (Nimati Ghat or Neemati Ghat).
+From the station, find an auto-rickshaw or other such cheap shared transport to Nimatighat (Nimati Ghat or Neemati Ghat).
 It is a river port from where the ferries or motorboats operate.
 From there it should take you around an hour to reach Majuli.
 There are multiple ports on the banks of Majuli but most probably you will end up in Kamalabari Ghat.
 Shared cars and a bus or two will be waiting there to take you to the interiors of the island.
 You can either sit inside or stand on the roof of the boat.
-The later option is the best for getting good 360 degree views as you move along.
+The latter option is the best for getting good 360-degree views as you move along.

 But how can I take my bike or car to Majuli?